 On-site or virtual call center

-The biggest factor that will influence your initial call center costs is whether you decide to start an on-site or virtual call center.
+The biggest factor that will influence your initial call center costs is whether you decide to start with an on-premise system or virtual call center software.
 Virtual call centers come with fewer upfront costs because you won’t need to pay for hardware or equipment.
 (If your employees are working remotely, you won’t have to pay for Internet service or office space, either.)